Play Therapy

+Child-Centred Play Therapy (CCPT) is a psychotherapy approach for children that is based on their natural way of self-expression: Play.
 With play seen as the child’s language and ‘toys’ as their words, the therapeutic materials in the playroom have been carefully selected to facilitate communication.

 But the most important resource in the room is the therapist.
 Just like in other modalities, the child-clinician relationship is the highest predictor of positive treatment outcomes.
+The therapist builds an unconditional relationship within a warm, safe and predictable environment.
+This special connection is healing for the child.

+Change then happens from the inside out.
 As internal growth increases, behavioural symptoms will decrease.
 This leads to a stronger person (resilience and inner strength), more able to tolerate triggers and changes.
+The effects are progressively noticed in the child’s daily functioning.

 Further information